 Our analysis, language, and reach have since evolved.
 To serve people, the economy must serve the whole of life and the very meaning of the term development has become corrupted beyond redemption.
 We must come to think of economies as flows of life energy rather than flows of money.
 Thus, we present ourselves here as the Living Economies Forum devoted to defining a living future of living communities, service by living economies comprised of living enterprises with living owners.
 We support living markets of the sort envisioned by Adam Smith, who recognized that markets work best when they are predominantly local and operate within a framework of shared moral principles and sensible rules.

-We have two full-time staff.
-David Korten serves as president and Kat Gjovik serves as director of communications and outreach.
+David Korten serves as president.
 Jacob Bomann-Larson was appointed as a Fellow of the Forum in February 2012 to serve as our ambassador and liaison with the Scandinavian countries of Norway, Sweden, and Denmark.

 In addition, we have a five member governing board, an international advisory board, and our partner organizations.
 We remain small by choice to maintain our ability to respond quickly and flexibly to emergent opportunities.
 We achieve scale by working with and through other organizations and influential colleagues, which allows us to achieve a level of influence far beyond our modest size.